kfkhalili/x-ray-trust/docs/SUPABASE_USAGE.md

-# What Supabase is Used For in X-Ray Trust
+# What Supabase is Used For in X Trust Radar

 ## Overview